Home » Copenhagen for FREE: Top list of 39 experiences

 Staldgade 35

-At the Kastellet a small house is to be found.
+And don’t miss to look for the Powder House.
 It is well hidden so you might have to walk around for a while before you spot it.
-This former storage of black powder might look peaceful today, but in the period 1817-1847 it was a terrifying prison for 30 slaves.
+This former storage of black powder might look peaceful today, but during a period it was a terrifying prison for 30 slaves.
 Many carvings on the bricks.

 Gl.
 Hovedvagt, Kastellet 1